jaytaph/Phpoton/README.markdown

     [ ] implement time limit for answers
     [X] implement scoreboard
     [X] questions should have a paginator as well
+    [X] question's should be removed.
+Statistics should display stats and should be paginated

 TODO v2
 ------------